 When the weather is cold, my older boys typically get interested in coin roll hunting.
 Seth likes to search through nickels the most, the other two like pennies.
 Boxes of coins along with Seth’s coin roll hunting guide would make great gifts, especially if you were already planning on giving money to the recipient.

 My older boys all enjoy metal detecting and we highly recommend the entry-level Garrett detectors such as the Ace 300.

 I know there are lots of nice diffusers out there, but I have been really happy with this inexpensive one.

 I love these pens, and like to give them with Moleskine journals.
-Other nice little organizational books that I really like are this Moleskine blank recipe journal, and this very simple address book.
 I am pretty committed now to Moleskine planners.
-This will be my third year using them.
-This is the one I am ordering for 2020.
+This will be my fourth year using them.
+This is the one I am ordering for 2021.
 I LOVE IT.
-I save my planners and these will fit nicely on shelf one day; I only wish I had started using them sooner.
+I save my planners and these line up nicely on a shelf; I only wish I had started using them sooner.
 Sometimes I order from Amazon and sometimes it makes more sense to order directly from Moleskine depending on what deals they are offering.

 I mention it every year, but if you know any gardeners this Nejiri Gama Hoe is the best little garden hoe!
 Prices really fluctuate on Amazon, but it’s usually well under ten dollars!
 I have been using (and losing) these for many years.

 I have the midsize wooden drying rack from Homestead Drying Racks and absolutely love it.
 Ours is in daily use, mainly for drying wool items, yarn, and other things that don’t go in the dryer.
 It is really well made and sturdy.

 This is the perfect time of year to give the One Line a Day Journal.
 We still use ours to record special moments we want to remember.